Accused Police Imposters From Jersey Shore Charged In Botched Bergen County Kidnapping

-It took over a year and a half, but relentless detective work aided by modern tech produced the arrests of two police imposters from the Jersey Shore who tried to abduct an East Rutherford man outside his home, authorities said.
+It took over a year and a half, but relentless detective work aided by modern tech produced the arrests of two accused police imposters from the Jersey Shore who authorities said tried to abduct an East Rutherford man from outside his home.

 Anthony Naso of Seaside Heights, Nicholas Polimeni of Toms River and an unidentified accomplice were all wearing bogus police badges when they rushed the victim on Sept.
 11, 2020, Bergen County Prosecutor Mark Musella said.